-Pull-apart bread (or monkey bread) was a much-loved breakfast in my home growing up.
-It was usually a breakfast we would make on special occasions.
-Nothing says “holidays” to me like warm monkey bread.
+Pull-apart bread (or monkey bread) was a much-loved breakfast in my home growing up, especially around the holidays.

 - 2 tablespoons butter (melted)